seomoz/improved-rack-throttle/README.md

     use Rack::Throttle::Daily,    :max => 1000

+### Allowing 1 request per second, with bursts of up to 5 requests

+    use Rack::Throttle::SlidingWindow, :average => 1, :burst => 5

 ### Combining various throttling constraints into one overall policy

     use Rack::Throttle::Daily,    :max => 1000  # requests